 IntentAPIs to activate app components, such as activities and services, and how to make your app components available for use by other apps.

 - How to create an instance of the

 Activityclass, which provides a distinct screen in your application with a user interface.

 - How Android apps are structured to separate app resources from the app code, including how you can provide alternative resources for specific device configurations.

 You might also be interested in:

 - Device Compatibility

-- Information about Android works on different types of devices and an introduction to how you can optimize your app for each device or restrict your app's availability to different devices.
+- How Android works on different types of devices and an introduction to how you can optimize your app for each device or restrict your app's availability to different devices.

 - System Permissions

-- Information about how Android restricts app access to certain APIs with a permission system that requires the user's consent for your app to use those APIs.
+- How Android restricts app access to certain APIs with a permission system that requires the user's consent for your app to use those APIs.